py-sdl/py-sdl2/doc/integration.rst

 that you ship a SDL2 library with your project.

 If the user has a SDL2 library installed on the target system, the :mod:`ctypes` hooks of :mod:`sdl2` try to find it in the OS-specific standard locations via :func:`ctypes.util.find_library`.
-If you are going to ship your own SDL2 library with the project or can not rely on the standard mechanism of :mod:`ctypes`, it is also possible to set the environment variable :envvar:`PYSDL2_DLL_PATH`, which shall point to the directory of the SDL2 library.
+If you are going to ship your own SDL2 library with the project or can not rely on the standard mechanism of :mod:`ctypes`, it is also possible to set the environment variable :envvar:`PYSDL2_DLL_PATH`, which shall point to the directory of the SDL2 library or consist of a list of directories, in which the SDL2 libraries can be found.

 .. note::